epkanol/observability-tracing-experiential-learning/README.md

 Setting the `RELOO` environment variable to `TRUE` will run the reloo function, which performs exact Leave-One-Out Cross-Validation once per datapoint signaled as potentially influential by the regular `loo` function.
-The result of the reloo will be stored in the output directory, where it can be further analysed (e.g. plotted).
+The result of the reloo will be stored in the cache directory, where it can be further analysed (e.g. plotted).

-`docker run --mount type=bind,source=${PWD}/observability/output,target=/home/app/output -e RELOO=TRUE -e PREFIX=02 -e observability-tracing`
+`docker run --mount type=bind,source=${PWD}/observability/output,target=/home/app/output -e RELOO=TRUE -e PREFIX=02 observability-tracing`

-Running `reloo` takes considerably longer to complete, but it should not take much longer than a lunch break.
+Running `reloo` takes considerably longer to complete, but it should not take much longer than a coffee break.
 The output of the `docker run` command will tell if it is performing the `reloo` step, and the state of the models can be inspected via the `docker top` command.

 ```